- Designer: Ted Alspach

 - Time: 10 Minutes

-- Times Played: > 20 (On a Preview Copy in Advance of Kickstarter Campaign)
+- Times Played: > 20 (On a Preview Copy Provided by the Publisher in Advance of Kickstarter Campaign)

 Werewords is in my top 20 games of all time, so I was thrilled when Ted Alspach and Bezier Games recently asked me to a preview of the Werewords Deluxe Edition.
 The Kickstarter campaign went live today, and the game will be released later this year.